 - Information and network security, including public key cryptography (PKI) concepts.

 - Active retirement, focused on developing a free professional support site Clear Lines on Audit and Risk, with parallel sharing and validation on LinkedIn.
-My output didn’t reach an audience important enough to make a difference, but it led me to learn a lot about the risk management standards and varying real-world approaches to risk management.
+My output didn’t reach an audience important enough to make a difference, but it led me to learn a lot about the risk management standards, and about varying real-world approaches to risk management.

 - Maintained continuing professional development, specifically expanding skills in cybersecurity.
 All four listed professional certifications are current and designated ‘active’ based on compliance with continuing professional development requirements.